240708-NET/JaeWong/README.md

 # Jae Wong

-Projects and coding practices from the Revature .Net training.
+Coding projects during the Revature .Net training.

+### List of Projects
+* Sudoku: A sudoku puzzle generator with configurable difficulty.
+* Editor: A minimalist console editor made with C#.